 Chapin's rigorous liberal arts program prepares students for further academic study and encourages the development of curiosity, creativity and integrity.
 To see a curriculum chart for K-12, please click here.
 To read more about the curriculum in each division, please follow the links below.

 Yes.
 Clubhouse is an after-school enrichment program for girls from both Chapin and Brearley in Kindergarten through Class 5.
 There is also an extended day program from the end of Clubhouse until 5:45pm.

 Students in the Middle and Upper Schools participate in clubs and athletic teams that meet after school.
 Learn about Middle School extracurricular activities here and about Upper School extracurricular activities here.
 To learn more about Upper School athletics, click here.

-The colleges and universities most often selected by Chapin students include Brown, Bowdoin, Cornell, Dartmouth, Georgetown, Harvard, University of Pennsylvania and Yale.
-Click here to view the 2013-2017 Chapin college matriculation list.
+The colleges and universities most often selected by Chapin students include Brown, University of Chicago, Cornell, Duke, Georgetown, Harvard, New York University, University of Pennsylvania and Princeton.
+Click here to view the 2014-2018 Chapin college matriculation list.